 I think goal setting is important (even for busy moms), because, as Zig Ziglar says:

 If you aim at nothing, you’ll hit it every time.

 Even if it’s not perfect, it’s still worth it to think through the coming year and set some goals.
-Aim at something you’d like to see happen in 2017!
+Aim at something you’d like to see happen this year!

-While I did set some specific goals for 2017, they’re so similar to the ones I set last year that there’s not much point in sharing them here. 🙂 I LOVE going through the goal-setting process with my PowerSheets Intentional Goal Planner.
+I have loved going through the goal-setting process with the PowerSheets Intentional Goal Planner.
 I honestly believe this is the best tool available for goal setting, and it has really inspired me to be intentional with my time and life.

-Every year I like to pick one word to focus on through the year.
-A word that sort of defines and sums up what I’m working toward.
-I know there are varying opinions on whether or not it’s helpful to pick a word to focus on, but I’ve been picking a word for several years now (here’s my word for last year), and I find it to be a helpful practice, so I keep doing it!
+I know there are varying opinions on whether or not it’s helpful to pick a word to focus on, but I’ve been picking a word for several years now, and I find it to be a helpful practice, so I keep doing it!

-I also kept thinking about these verses from Psalm 37:3-5:
+I also kept thinking about these verses from 1 Corinthians 15:58: